anandkanav92/NOTES/papers/review-gan.md

 # Goals

 The main goal of this study to provide a rich comparison of major GAN algorithms and identify which algorithms performs better(or worse)  than others.

 # Specific Research Questions

-There are several questions that this research study addresses.
-1. What are the sight-reading skill levels of beginning choir singers?
+1. Which of the many GAN algorith?
 2. If beginning choir singers engage in an 8-week sight reading instructional period using technology, is there a significant increase in their sight-reading skill?
 3. If beginning choir singers engage in an 8-week sight reading instructional period using no technology, is there a significant increase in their sight-reading skill?
 4. Is there a significant difference in the sight-reading skills gained by beginning choir students in a technology instructional period versus a no technology instructional period?